nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Event Organiser provides invalid Participant ID.
+Event Organiser omits parameters required for adding a Participant to an Event.

     * 1a1.
+Managera shows an error message citing missing parameters.

+      Use case resumes at step 1.

+* 1b.
+Event Organiser provides an invalid Participant ID.

+    * 1b1.
 Managera shows an error message stating that the given ID does not correspond to an existing Participant.

       Use case resumes at step 1.

+* 1c.
+Event Organiser provides an invalid Event name.

+    * 1c1.
+Managera shows an error message stating that the given name does not correspond to an existing Event.

+      Use case resumes at step 1.

+**Use case: UC03 - Remove an Event**

+Preconditions: At least one Event has been added to Managera.

+**MSS**

+1. Event Organiser requests to remove an Event, specifying the name of the Event.
+2. Managera removes the Event with the given name from its Event list.

+    Use case ends.

+**Extensions**

+* 1a.
+Event Organiser omits name parameter required for removing an Event.

+    * 1a1.
+Managera shows an error message citing missing parameter.

+      Use case resumes at step 1.

 * 1b.
-Event Organiser provides invalid Event name.
+Event Organiser provides an invalid Event name.

     * 1b1.
 Managera shows an error message stating that the given name does not correspond to an existing Event.

       Use case resumes at step 1.

+* 1c.
+Event Organiser provides an Event date and time in addition to name.

+    * 1c1.
+Managera removes the new Event with the given name, date and time to its Event list.

+      Use case ends.

-**Use case: UC07 - Remove Participant from Event**
+**Use case: UC04 - Remove Participant from Event**

-**Preconditions: At least one Event and one Participant have been added to Managera, and a Participant has been added to an Event.**
+Preconditions: At least one Event and one Participant have been added to Managera.

 **MSS**